brunomc-eco/endemic_birds/README.md

+---
+output:
+  pdf_document: default
+  html_document: default
+---
 # Habitat amount is more important than climate change for landscape-scale bird conservation in a biodiversity hotspot

 ENM of Atlantic Rainforest endemic birds

 ## Species list

+A total of 14,965 records of 71 species.
+This table of records is from the `"./outputs/03_clean_df_thin_10.csv"` file.

 |   |spp                            | rec|
 |:-:|:------------------------------|---:|